-NASFAA would like to remind schools in the areas affected by Hurricane Harvey about existing guidance regarding the impact of a "major disaster" on the administration of the Title IV student assistance programs.
+NASFAA would like to remind schools in the areas affected by natural disasters about existing guidance regarding the impact of a "major disaster" on the administration of the Title IV student assistance programs.
 Dear Colleague Letter GEN-10-16 is intended to help Title IV student financial aid participants affected by a federally declared major disaster.
 Institutions with any questions or concerns can contact the Research and Customer Care Center at 1-800-433-7327 or use this form to provide the Department of Education with the requested information.

 Unless stated otherwise, the regulatory relief described in the Dear Colleague Letter applies to all recipients of Title IV aid and their families who at the time of a disaster were residing in, employed in, or attending an institution located in a federally-declared disaster area in the United States.

-For affected institutions, guidance states that a Title IV program participant that does not carry out an otherwise required action in administering program aid must document that fact and indicate which alternative procedures, if any, were used.
+For affected institutions, the guidance states that a Title IV program participant that does not carry out an otherwise required action in administering program aid must document that fact and indicate which alternative procedures, if any, were used.
 If an emergency prevents an institution from routine operations, that institution should contact Federal Student Aid at 1 (800) 433-7327 or by e-mail at email@example.com.

 In the event that the President declares a disaster, ED provides general guidance for regulatory relief to students, institutions, lenders, guaranty agencies, and their servicers in administering the federal student financial aid programs authorized by Title IV of the Higher Education Act of 1965, as amended (HEA).